ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 medium and small versions of the nalu matrices.
 The distribution, and the sparsity pattern are shown for `_nalu_large_level2_` in the figures below.
-Because of the scattered nature of sparsity pattern and the long tails in the nnz per row distribution, these matrices will typically lead to large amounts of 0-fill in both Ellpack storage formats.
-Ultimately, the simplicity of the Ellpack kernels will not be able to overcome the large increase in memory reads from the 0-filled values.
+Because of the scattered nature of sparsity pattern and the long tails in the nnz per row distribution, these matrices will typically lead to large amounts of 0-fill in both ELLPACK storage formats.
+Ultimately, the simplicity of the ELLPACK kernels will not be able to overcome the large increase in memory reads from the 0-filled values.
 This explains why the performance of these implementations degrades so significantly.
 In contrast, the RocSparse kernel with analysis is designed to handle these types of matrices